Mutual of Omaha Medigap Plans Review

 Seniors With Chronic Health Conditions, Frequent Appointments, or Those Needing Major Procedures

 High Deductible Plans F and G offer the most comprehensive coverage for the lowest monthly premiums.
-But because you have to pay more than $2,000 out-of-pocket before benefits kick in, they’re better for those who know they’ll reach or exceed that deductible to take advantage of the benefits.
-These might be good options if you’re managing a chronic illness, have frequent follow-up appointments with providers and specialists, or you anticipate undergoing surgery.
+But, because you have to pay more than $2,870 out of pocket before benefits kick in, they’re better for those who know they’ll reach or exceed that deductible to take advantage of the benefits.
+These might be good options if you’re managing a chronic illness, have frequent follow-up appointments with providers and specialists, or anticipate having a surgery.

 How Much Do Mutual of Omaha Medigap Plans Cost?

 Monthly costs for a Mutual of Omaha Medigap plan can vary by hundreds of dollars depending on your age, gender, location, and other health factors.
-The prices below are an estimate for a 65-year-old male, but your exact rates will fluctuate depending on your specific information.
+The prices below are an estimate for a 65-year-old male in California, but your exact rates will fluctuate depending on your specific information.

-These numbers are individual; they do not reflect the additional household discount of up to 12 percent (applied if two family members enroll together).
+These numbers include the additional household discount of up to 12 percent (applied if two family members enroll together), which is higher than other carriers we’ve reviewed, like Aetna.

 How to Buy a Mutual of Omaha Medigap Policy

-The good news is, you can apply for a Mutual of Omaha policy online.
-This isn’t an option with some Medigap providers we’ve reviewed, like Colonial Penn, so we like the added convenience.
+The good news is that you can apply for a Mutual of Omaha policy online.
+This isn’t an option with some Medigap carriers we’ve reviewed, like Colonial Penn.
+So, we like the added convenience.
 With an account, you can get same-day approval and downloadable temporary ID cards.

-You don’t have to call anyone, but if you prefer to talk to someone over the phone, you can!
+You don’t have to call anyone.
+But, if you prefer to talk to someone over the phone, you can!
 Keep in mind that by requesting a quote over the phone, you’re consenting to agent calls.
 You can call Mutual of Omaha toll-free (Monday-Friday, 8 a.m.-8 p.m.
 CT) or fill out a contact form to have an agent call you.
+There is also a live chat feature, which can be helpful when you want to ask quick questions as you enroll.

 Here’s how to buy a policy online: